hmarkus/asp2sat_translator/README.md

 The following options are accepted:
 * `-global_mappings`: use global level mappings instead of local level mappings; can provide a performance boost on tree decompositions for large instances

+## Credits

+Acknowledgements go to Rafael Kiesel for implementing parts of the translator for a different context.